 And that’s one of the most frequent questions I’ve been asked about my travels (other than “why?”), by both people I’ve just met and good friends.
 How do I take solo pictures?
 Am I making friends everywhere and just a wild social butterfly now?

-Here’s my complete 6 step guide: photography tips for solo travelers.
+Here’s my complete 6 step guide to photography tips for solo travelers.

 A secret I’ve found?